Best antivirus software of 2023

 We also check for user reviews to see what other people think of the antivirus.
 Reviews shared by users on forums like Reddit often provide an accurate picture of what using the antivirus is like since they’re not being paid by the company and they’re just sharing their own experience.

-Finally, we look at the price to determine if the antivirus program should be in our list or not.
+Finally, we look at the price to determine if the antivirus program should be on our list or not.
 An antivirus can have all the features in the world, but if it’s not strictly for enterprises and costs over $100 per month, then there’s no point in recommending it to anyone.

-Best antivirus 2023 compared
+Best antivirus 2024 compared

-To save you time, we’ve added a table that compares all the top 7 antivirus programs of 2023.
+To save you time, we’ve added a table that compares all the top 7 antivirus programs of 2024.
 You can see how they stack up against each other in categories like max devices, features, price, and more.

 TotalAV